 Keyera reviews its assets for indicators of impairment on a quarterly basis.
-As well, if an asset has been impaired and subsequently recovers in value, GAAP requires the asset to be written-up (i.e., reversal of previous impairments).
+As well, if an asset has been impaired and subsequently recovers in value, GAAP requires the previous impairment to be reversed, resulting in an increase in the carrying amount of the asset.
 Impairment expenses are non-cash charges and do not affect operating margin, funds from operations, distributable cash flow, or adjusted EBITDA.

-During the three and six months ended June 30, 2022, Keyera did not record any impairment expenses or reversals of previously recorded impairment expenses.
+During the three and nine months ended September 30, 2022, Keyera did not record any impairment expenses or reversals of previously recorded impairment expenses.

-During the second quarter of 2021, Keyera recorded a \$9 million impairment expense related to its working interest in the Alberta Crude Terminal.
+During the third and second quarters of 2021, Keyera recorded impairment expenses of \$8 million and \$9 million, respectively.
+These impairment charges were related to the Hull terminal in the United States Cash-Generating Unit ("CGU") and Keyera's working interest in the Alberta Crude Terminal.